xfreebird/mobile-ci-bootstrap/README.md

 # mobile-ci-bootstrap
-Downloads, installs and configures all needed software for a headless mobile CI box on OS X
+Automatically downloads, installs and configures all needed software for a headless mobile CI box on OS X

 # Requirements